ayush729874/Hybrid-Kubernetes-Ingress-Architecture/Backend/progress.md

 HPA : created a horizontal pod autoscalling to manage load.

 tried to test the flow with a frontend labled test pod.
 There is internal server error.

+Service for DB was created with name mysql-svc and i had defined host name "mysql" in configmap. so udated deployement and restarted the same.

+I had created a custon service port 8085 but in config map i selected db port to 3306. as my db is using 8085 port to except traffic so there was issue with connectivity.
+Updated the same and now able to insert in to table from backend pods.